eebbesen/sheet_zoukas-lambda/README.md

 ### Create environment variables in AWS

+Google auth variables are required; default sheet values are not.

 * Configuration -> Environment Variables -> Edit -> Add environment variables
 * Set vars required by [sheet_zoukas](https://github.com/eebbesen/sheet_zoukas) uses environment variables to authenticate a Google service account.
 See [the sheet_zoukas README](https://github.com/eebbesen/sheet_zoukas?tab=readme-ov-file#requirements) for more info.
 The logs/console will tell you which environment variables aren't set.